rmharp/Duke-DataFest/README.md

 # Duke DataFest 2024 - Blue & Blue Data Crew

-Welcome to the GitHub repository for the Blue & Blue Data Crew team participating in Duke DataFest 2024!
+Welcome to the GitHub repository for the Blue & Blue Data Crew team **finalists** in Duke DataFest 2024!
 Our team is comprised of four dedicated members: Riley Harper, Aniruddh Doki, Michael Puglise, and Thomas Bland.
 We're excited to dive into the data and uncover insights together.

 ## Event Details